Polar LOOP Review – It’s NOT A Whoop Competitor

 Polar Loop Accuracy Test results for Outdoor running

 The following chart shows the results from a 90-minute trail and road run.
 It was a steady-state effort, but included some hard uphill sprints off-road.
-The Apple Watch again experienced some dropouts, and there was near-perfect agreement among the other devices and with the reference track.
+The Apple Watch Ultra 3 again experienced some dropouts, but there was near-perfect agreement among the other devices and with the reference track.

 Great job from Polar here, scoring 9.5/10